arpitcse23/arpitcse23/README.md

 **💼 Available for Internships | 🎯 Seeking GSoC 2026 | 🚀 Open to Collaborate**

-*"Building the future of quantitative finance, one algorithm at a time."*
+*"Building the future of software & technology , one algorithm at a time."*

 **⭐ Don't forget to star my repositories if you find them useful!**